jonathanglasmeyer/bachelor/thesis/src/Main.md

 \normalsize{}

-You notice two things: a) the "exchange" of filler words from version A to B and vice versa, which is of no interest for searching and scanning, and b) interesting keywords that have substantial amounts of occurrences that were not found before, while the amount of worsened KW is tiny.
-This is the important "qualitative", high-level conclusion: the approach allows users to find technical terms in speech media which they weren't able to find before and it works consistently over a broad spectrum of topics.
+Two things are notable: a) the "exchange" of filler words between version A to B, which is of no interest for searching and scanning; and b) interesting keywords that have a substantial number of occurrences that were not found before, while the amount of worsened keywords is tiny.
+This is the important "qualitative", high-level conclusion: the approach allows users to find technical terms in speech media which they were not able to find before and it works consistently over a broad spectrum of topics.